wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

 ## Step 3: Test the integration

-Choreo allows you to test your integration using either the integrated OpenAPI Console, Postman.
+Choreo allows you to test your integration using either the integrated OpenAPI Console or Postman.

 In this guide, you will test the integration using the OpenAPI Console.
 Follow the steps given below:

 !!! note
-      - For instructions on how to test using cURL, see [Test REST Endpoints via the OpenAPI Console](../../testing/test-rest-endpoints-via-the-openapi-console.md).
       - For instructions on how to test using Postman, see [Test with Postman](../../testing/test-apis-using-postman.md).

-1. In the Choreo Console left navigation menu, and then click **Test**.
-Then click **Console**.
+1. In the Choreo Console left navigation menu, click **Test** and then click **Console**.
 2. In the **OpenAPI Console** pane that opens, select **Development** from the environment drop-down list.
-3. Click to expand the **GET /integrations** operation.
+3. Click to expand the **GET /integration** operation.
 4. Click **Try it out** and then click **Execute**.
 This sends a request to your deployed integration.
 5. Go to the **Response body** section and observe the response returned by the integration.
 If the integration works as expected, you should see a response similar to the following:

-    `{"Hello":"Integration"}`
+    `{"Hello" : "Integration"}`

 ## Step 4: Observe the integration